Ministerial Intervention For Immigration Australia

 Consult With Our Expert Ministerial Intervention Lawyers Today

 Other than this we also offer partner visa, skilled independent visa, subclass 190, employer sponsored visa and more.
-Call Southern Stone on 1300 188 999 or use our contact form to schedule a consultation with our expert Ministerial Intervention lawyers to get guidance.
+Call Migration Agent In Melbourne on 1300 188 999 or use our contact form to schedule a consultation with our expert Ministerial Intervention lawyers to get guidance.
 Our experts can check your circumstances, match with the eligibility criteria for the request, guide you to prepare the documentation, and help you to make the Ministerial Intervention request in such a way that it maximises the chances of consideration.